mstksg/auto-examples/README.md

 Also, note the principled reading and saving of the game auto using `readAuto` and `writeAuto`.

+Admittedly it's a lot "longer" in terms of lines of code than the simple explicit-state-passing version (even without the gratuitous whitespace and commenting).
+Part of this is because Hangman is pretty simple.
+But I really feel like the whole thing "reads" well, and is in a more understandable high-level declarative/denotative style than such an approach.

 ### Logger

 Mostly used to demonstrate "automatic serialization".
 Using the `serializing`